keygen-sh/keygen-api/README.md

 # Keygen

-Keygen is an open, source-available software licensing and distribution API, built for developers, by developers.
+Keygen is a fair source software licensing and distribution API, built for developers, by developers.
 Use Keygen to add license key validation, entitlements, and device activation to your business's desktop apps, server applications, on-premise software, and other products.